catspeed-cc/invidious/README.md

 # Notice
-The invidious.catspeed.cc currently uses the development branch.
+invidious.catspeed.cc currently uses the development branch.

 To use it you need to ```git checkout development``` after you clone the repository.